mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 When multiple consecutive variables have the same type, the type can be omitted from all but the last.
-For example, these are equivalent:
+For example, these lines are equivalent:

 ```go
 var n1 string, n2 string, a1 int8, a2 int8, a3 int8
 var n1, n2 string, a1, a2, a3 int8
 ```

+#### Variables in Functions

 Variables that are declared inside a function are local to that function.